SouthernPark/HTTP_proxy/README.md

 A good way to improve this is to improve the granduality of the lock.
 We can add lock to each key-value pairs inside the cache.

+# dup and dup2

+## int dup(int oldfd);
+dup will make a newfd that is the same of oldfd and assign the newly created fd to the lowest fd that is
+not used by the process.

+In other words: create a duplicated fd.

+## int dup2(int oldfd, int newfd);
+dup2 will make a newfd that us the same as oldfd and assign the newly created fd to newfd.